lbl-srg/obc/specification/source/cdl.rst

 ]

-Additionally, if there already exists a metadata model for a particular class or sequence, it can also be referred to in the class definition annotation using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.
+Additionally, if there already exists a metadata model for a particular class or sequence **fixme: remove "sequence" as this is not a data type.
+There is no CDL element called sequence**, it can also be referred to in the class definition annotation using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.
+**fixme: what do you mean to indicate by putting "url" in quotes in the sentence above.
+Also, why is below (i) the notation "url=https..." used, but on line 1738 simply "https...." is used.
+If "url=" is optional or mandatory, we need to make this clear.
+Also, I am confused while url is used for file://.
+Is this needed for file://, or optional, as it is for https, as file:// and https:// should imply the same structure.**

 [Example: